-You can create and present slide shows directly from within Mathematica.
-Mathematica provides an integrated workflow from initial experimentation to final presentation.
-Mathematica-based presentations can contain interactive interfaces and live computations, letting your audience see the effects of changes to parameters in real time.
+You can create and present slide shows directly from within the Wolfram System.
+The Wolfram System provides an integrated workflow from initial experimentation to final presentation.
+Wolfram System-based presentations can contain interactive interfaces and live computations, letting your audience see the effects of changes to parameters in real time.

 In slide show mode, some adjustments are needed: the interactive plot is too large for the viewing area and the menu items and operating system windows are still visible.
 You may also want to hide the command used to create the interactive plot.
 While deleting the command does not affect your ability to view and use the interactive plot, you would not be able to change it later.